 3. Add ice.

-Thailand is hot, so this drink is typically served over ice.
+Thailand is hot, so this drink is usually served over ice.
 Pour the mixture into another glass filled with ice.

 4. Add heavy cream.

-Add a tablespoon or two of heavy cream on top if desired.
+Add a tablespoon or two of heavy cream on top if preferred.

 How Can You Tweak This Recipe?